BEGINNERS GUIDE TO BOWFISHING

 Saltwater Bowfishing Fish Species

-take it to the next level of extreme by targeting saltwater fish for bowfishing.
-Saltwater bowfishing is a
+to the next level of extreme by targeting saltwater fish for bowfishing.
+Saltwater bowfishing is a little more

-little more challenging, and can be a lot more dangerous as some of these species can hunt you while
+challenging, and can be a lot more dangerous as some of these species can hunt you while you are hunting

-you are hunting them, so be careful.
-A few of the most popular saltwater fish species for bowfishing is
+them, so be careful.
+A few of the most popular saltwater fish species for bowfishing is shown below.

 Top Saltwater Bowfishing Fish Species